 For Daniel Goldenberg, director of IT infrastructure at the firm, part of his role is to find a way to face down the growing online threat to data-centric organizations like Barton Associates.
 Recruitment firms are particularly highly prized as they contain large stores of wide-ranging personally identifiable information (PII) and financial details on their clients, as well as corporate data from employers.

 Like many organizations, Barton Associates has been on a journey to cloud computing adoption in a bid to drive improved business agility and cost savings.
-Over the past few years, Goldenberg has seen the firm transform from one powered entirely by on-premises servers to one almost completely cloud-based, with Amazon Web Services (AWS) and Google infrastructure to help optimize the business.
+Over the past few years, Goldenberg has seen the firm transform from one powered entirely by on-premises servers to one almost completely cloud-based, with Amazon Web Services (AWS) and other cloud providers helping to help optimize the business.

 However, he realized that outsourcing to the cloud does not mean being able to hand over responsibility for cybersecurity.
 So a search began for a provider that could offer automated threat detection and response and vulnerability management capabilities tightly integrated into Barton Associates’ cloud infrastructure.

 The firm chose InsightIDR for their detection-focused cloud SIEM after careful consideration, which included a few “test drives” with leading competitors.